Arthrosamid cost in the UK

 Included in the price

-• The injection delivered under the LCC fifteen-step protocol
+- The injection delivered under the London Cartilage Clinic fifteen-step protocol

 Not included, quoted separately

 The injection itself is straightforward.
 The fifteen-step protocol that surrounds it, including patient selection, ultrasound guidance, joint preparation, and post-procedure management, is what makes the difference.
-That protocol was developed here and is now published and adopted internationally.
+That protocol was developed and published at London Cartilage Clinic by Professor Paul Lee and is the standard used here.Long-acting, not regenerative

 We treat recreational runners and walkers, people who want lasting symptom control without surgery, and patients who have been told a knee replacement is the only option and want a second opinion before agreeing to it.